 Recipe Tips & Notes

-- The Aji Amarillo Sauce.
-I love serving up my Peruvian chicken with a creamy aji amarillo sauce, which is super easy to make.
-Another popular sauce is aji verde, which is a Peruvian green sauce.
+- Aji Amarillo Sauce.
+You can also serve Peruvian chicken with a creamy aji amarillo sauce, which is super easy to make.

 - The Aji Pastes.
 You'll likely need to order your aji pastes online, unless you can find a specialty store or make your own.
 I usually grow a lot of different aji peppers each year for making pastes.
 You can use other chili pastes as a substitute, though the flavors won't be quite the same.
 Still delicious, though!